The night a Chinese billionaire was accused of rape in Minnesota | Malay Mail

 ‘It was a trap’

-Liu was in Minneapolis briefly to attend a business doctoral programme run jointly by the University of Minnesota’s Carlson School of Management and China’s elite Tsinghua University, according to the University of Minnesota.
-The doctoral programme is “directed at high-level executives” from China.
+Liu was in Minneapolis briefly to attend a business doctoral program run jointly by the University of Minnesota’s Carlson School of Management and China’s elite Tsinghua University, according to the University of Minnesota.
+The doctoral program is “directed at high-level executives” from China.

 Liu threw a dinner party on August 30 for about two dozen people, including around 20 men, at Origami Uptown, a Japanese restaurant in Minneapolis where wine, sake and beer flowed freely, according to restaurant staff and closed circuit video footage reviewed by Reuters.